rubocop/vscode-rubocop/README.md

 The extension also includes a status bar item to convey the status of the current file listing at a glance.

-When the file conforms to Standard without issue:
+When the file conforms to RuboCop without issue:

 ![Status: no issues](/docs/status-ok.png)